 - B.6.1 Practice and familiarization of the competition area should be available in the week prior to the championship.
-There should be no additional charges for landings. - B.6.2 Navigation practice can take place without affecting the normal airfield routine. - B.6.3 Landing practice for each competitor may be limited to not more than 2 landings after a navigation practice.
+There should be no additional charges for landings. - B.6.2 Navigation practice should be able to take place without affecting the normal airfield routine. - B.6.3 Landing practice for each competitor may be limited to not more than 2 landings after a navigation practice.
 Landing practice may be limited in the week prior to the competition week.
 Each competitor should be allowed 4 landings, in practice, in the competition week and prior to the start of the championship.
 An appropriate schedule will be prepared by the competition director. - B.6.4 During practice, it is essential that airfield routine regulations be observed.
-It is also necessary for other non-competitive traffic to use the airfield and therefore strict R/T control will be necessary. - B.6.5 Daily flying should be restricted to 08.00 18.00. - B.6.6 Training practice must not be interrupted for display or show practice. - B.6.7 An example of the flight planning form to be used in the competition is attached as Appendix A4. - B.6.8 Organizing National Aero Club must provide an exact example of the competition map, together with the explanation of all symbols used on the map, the flight planning form and the computer printout to every participating pilot at least one month before the competition.
-Maps covering all the area of Navigation tests must be available during the Training Practice week. - B.6.9 Organizing National Aero Club must prepare 3 training routes with 8 photos targets for each route of the same level as Competition Routes and free of charge.
-A result sheet with coordinates of turning points, photos targets have to be included on each route.
+It is also necessary for other non-competitive traffic to use the airfield and therefore strict R/T control will be necessary. - B.6.5 Daily flying should be restricted to 08.00 18.00. - B.6.6 Training practice must not be interrupted for display or show practice. - B.6.7 An example of the flight planning form to be used in the competition is attached as Appendix A4. - B.6.8 The NAC must provide an exact example of the competition map, together with the explanation of all symbols used on the map, the flight planning form and the computer printout to every competitor at least one month before the competition.
+Maps covering all the area of navigation tests must be available during the Training Practice week. - B.6.9 The host NAC must prepare 3 training routes with 8 photos targets for each route of the same level as competition routes and free of charge.

+A result sheet with coordinates of turn points and photos targets must be included with each route.

 - B.6.10 Under no circumstances shall the same aircraft be used in the competition by more than two competing pilots. - B.6.11 An official landing practice should be organized in order to run a final check of organization, staff and systems involved in judging of landings.
-The two landings per pilot are Obstacle Landing and Idle Landing without Flaps.
+The two landings per pilot are required: Obstacle Landing and Idle Landing without Flaps.